swaroop26/javatest/README.md

 ### Submission

-Once you are happy with your solution, please commit it back to the GitHub repository.
+Once you are happy with your solution, please send it back, either as a link to a Git repo somewhere that we can access or in a Zipped email attachment.

-If that doesn't work, please Zip up and email your solution back.
+We'll review it and use it as the basis for discussion in a technical interview.